jgraph/www.diagrams.net-source/_posts/2022-12-20-modern-mode-diagrams.md

 ### Use the modern mode menu

 Click on ``...`` (three dots) at the right end of the toolbar to open the settings and import/export menu.
+You can also open another diagram file, work with custom libraries, and print you diagram via this menu.
 <br /><img src="/assets/img/blog/modern-mode-menu.png" style="width=100%;max-width:200px;height:auto;" alt="Click on the ... to open the menu in diagrams.net in modern mode">

 ### Switch to dark mode